SanderMertens/flecs/docs/FlecsScript.md

   // error
 }
 ```

+Just like `ecs_script`, a failed `ecs_script_update` keeps the script entity, adds the `EcsScriptError` tag to it, stores the error message in `EcsScript::error` and deletes the entities that were created by the script.

 When a script contains templates, script resources will not get cleaned up until the entities associated with the templates are deleted.